jtvberg/Moby/README.md

     Navigate to directory and run 'npm install' to install dependencies

 ## Running the code
-    'npm start' will launch the app (alternatively you can use 'electron .')
+    Some npm scripts are already setup in package.json 'npm start' will launch the app (alternatively you can use 'electron .')
     You can uncomment the dev tools load on start up in main.js (~webContents.openDevTools()) or launch from help menu to debug
     To debug main.js you can use the following commands (assumes you are using npm):